Chula Vista, California: 21st century

-In 2013, Forbes called Chula Vista the second-fastest-growing city in the nation, having recovered from the slowdown during the Great Recession, which saw the city lead the nation in having the highest mortgage default rate.
 In 2014, a survey conducted at the request of the city found that the majority of San Diegans surveyed had a negative perception of the city.
 By 2015, there were over 31,000 Filipino Americans living in Chula Vista; they make up the majority of the 48,840 Asian Americans who live in Chula Vista.
 In 2017, Chula Vista purchased the Olympic Training Center and renamed it to Elite Athlete Training Center; the United States Olympic Committee plans to continue to use the facility and pay rent to the city.
 That same year, a post office in the Eastlake neighborhood was renamed Jonathan "J.D."
 De Guzman Post Office Building, in honor of a city resident who died while a San Diego Police Department officer in 2016; having immigrated from the Philippines in 2000, De Guzman was active in his community in Chula Vista, and went on to serve as a police officer for 16 years until his death.

 The number of reported calls to the Chula Vista Police about issues regarding homeless individuals have increased from 2004 to 2014, with Chula Vista having the largest population of homeless individuals in the South Bay.
 In 2016, it was estimated that there were about 500 homeless individuals in Chula Vista.
-Due to the increase in homeless population, Chula Vista, and other neighboring cities began to pass ordinances on recreational vehicles, and other large vehicles, resulting in the number of homeless individuals within the city.
+Due to the increase in homeless population, Chula Vista, and other neighboring cities began to pass ordinances on recreational vehicles, and other large vehicles, resulting in a drop of the number of homeless individuals within the city.
 By 2018, the number of homeless individuals in Chula Vista was down to 367.

 In 2018, a proposal was made to develop Rohr Park into something similar to Griffith Park in Los Angeles.
 A development plan is to develop the bayfront.